btroncone/learn-rxjs/operators/creation/from.md

 ###### TL;DR: Turn an array, promise, or iterable into an observable

-The **from** operator turns any iterable item or promise into an observable that will emit that item.
-In the case of a promise, this new observable will emit the resolve of the promise.
-If the iterable item is a string, each character is emitted in order.
+The **from** operator turns any array, promise, or iterable into an observable.
+In the case of a promise, the result of the promise will be emitted.
+For arrays and iterables, all contained values will be emitted as a sequence.

 ### Examples